Painkiller Jane (film)

-Painkiller Jane is a television film based on the comic book character of the same name.
+Painkiller Jane is a television superhero film based on the Event comic book character of the same name.
 It was first broadcast on the Sci-Fi Channel on 10 December 2005.
-The film stars Emmanuelle Vaugier as the titular heroine.
+The film stars Emmanuelle Vaugier as the eponymous heroine.
 The film differs significantly from the story of the comic book character.
 The movie was a backdoor pilot for a possible television series, which was eventually approved.
 The Painkiller Jane TV series appears to be a "reboot" of the TV-movie, discarding the film's backstory and starting anew.

 Plot

 A Special Forces unit, known as the Painkiller Unit, is exposed to a biochemical weapon while on a mission in Sovetskaia, Chechnya.
 While attempting to retreat, the entire unit is ambushed and executed by a group of armed men in protective hazmat suits.
 One member of the unit, Captain Jane Browning (Emmanuelle Vaugier), not only survives the execution, but recovers from the viral infection and develops an abnormally rapid healing factor, increased dexterity, speed, strength, enhanced senses, mental abilities, and a photographic memory.